diegodemiranda/diegodemiranda/README.md

 Also play a lot of 🎮 games too, so feel free to add me on PSN: *Nauttiluzs* and Xbox Live: *BRZRKR*.<br>
 I like listening to MPB and Metal music (I'm a guitar 🎸 and drums player 🥁).<br>
 I live the pop culture!
 Movies, series (I love The Office 🗞️) and especially books (my favorite author is J.R.R Tolkien 🧙🏾‍♂️) and manga (crazy about One Piece 🏴‍☠️).
-Thanks for visiting, I hope you find my profile interesting!

 <img align="right" alt="PNG" src="https://github.com/diegodemiranda/diegodemiranda/blob/536566d733761d90f2bfa89ba0f18526f0f0cefc/49_octocat.png" width="280" height="280"/>